 - Folds up for easy storage and transport

-- Adjustable heights for the knee pad and handlebars
+- Adjustable heights for the kneeling pad and handlebars

 - Indoor and outdoor use